Chanceline608/pdsnd_github/README.md

 ### Guidance from
 am getting guidance from udacity

-i hope you had fun looking at my first repository!!
+i hope you had fun looking at my first repository!!!!